Efavirenz: Neuropsychiatric effects

-As of 2016 the mechanism of efavirenz' neuropsychiatric adverse effects was not clear.
-Efavirenz appears to have neurotoxicity, possibly by interfering with mitochondrial function, which may in turn possibly be caused by inhibiting creatine kinase but also possibly by disrupting mitochondrial membranes or by interfering with nitric oxide signalling.
-Some neuropsychiatric adverse effects may be mediated through cannabinoid receptors, or through activity at the 5-HT2A receptor, but efavirenz interacts with many CNS receptors, so this is not clear.
+As of 2016 the mechanism of efavirenz's neuropsychiatric adverse effects was not clear.
+It appears to produce neurotoxicity, possibly by interfering with mitochondrial function, which may in turn possibly be caused by inhibiting creatine kinase but also possibly by disrupting mitochondrial membranes or by interfering with nitric oxide signalling.
+Some neuropsychiatric adverse effects may be mediated through cannabinoid receptors, or through activity at the serotonin 5-HT2A receptor, but efavirenz interacts with many central nervous system targets, so this is not clear.
 The neuropsychiatric adverse effects are dose-dependent.
+Although efavirenz appears to act as a serotonin 5-HT2A receptor antagonist, it has been suggested that it might exert functional selectivity and act as an agonist of the receptor for certain signaling pathways, which could in turn explain its hallucinogenic and LSD-like effects.
+However, this hypothesis remains to be evaluated.
+Conversely, research suggests that efavirenz may actually be a partial agonist of the serotonin 5-HT2A receptor.
+The effects of efavirenz in animals and humans are consistent with it being a serotonergic psychedelic.